FerjAymen/MiniKube/README.md

 *if you want to delete the service : kubectl delete services name_of_the_service ( in this case hello-minikube)

 *if you want to delete the deployment: kubectl delete deployment name_of_deployment

+* Contact me for any help : ferjaymen@live.fr